cj-a-murillo/ftw-de-bootcamp-grp3/act.2-OULAD-data-modeling/DOC-GUIDE.md

 * **Key Insights (early):**

-  * `Withdrawn` counts are high in some regions and lower-education bands.
+  * `Withdrawn` counts or dropouts are high in high IMD bands and lower-education bands.
-  * Curriculum developers can focus on reducing Fail + Withdrawn rather than Pass/Distinction.
+  * Curriculum developers can focus on reducing Fail + Withdrawn rather than increasing Pass/Distinction.

 ---